First concurrent extraction of the leading-order scalar and spin proton polarizabilities: Results and Discussion

 From the fit results reported in \cref{eq:fitresults}, we obtained the $68\%$ CL intervals of the six proton static polarizabilities as:

 where the meaning of the fit and model errors is the same as in \cref{eq:fitresults}.

 The proton polarizability values reported in~\cref{eq:polresults} are shown as blue points in \cref{fig:Results} (bottom row in each panel).
 The blue horizontal bars represent the errors given by the fit procedure.
 The increase of the overall systematic uncertainties due to the inclusion of the model errors is shown in red.
-Our new results are compared with some of the available experimental extractions and theoretical predictions.
-The black dotted line separates experimental extractions (on the bottom) from the theoretical predictions (on the top).
-The vertical gray bands in \cref{fig:Results:alpha} and \cref{fig:Results:beta} gives the average $68\%$ CL interval on $\alpha_{E1}$ and $\beta_{M1}$ as evaluated by the Particle Data Group (PDG)~\cite{ref:PDG}.
-In the same figures, the new results are compared with two global extractions of $\alpha_{E1}$ and $\beta_{M1}$ using DRs~\cite{Pasquini:2019nnx} and HBChPT~\cite{McGovern:2012ew}, respectively, where at least three spin polarizabilities were kept fixed.
-The points above the dotted line are from a full EFT calculation up to $\mathcal{O}(p^4)$~\cite{Lensky:2009uv}.
-In \cref{fig:Results:gE1}, \cref{fig:Results:gM1}, \cref{fig:Results:gE2}, and \cref{fig:Results:gM2} our new results are compared with the last experimental extraction~\cite{A2:2019bqm} --- where the two scalar polarizabilities were fixed ---, and three theoretical calculations within DRs~\cite{Holstein:1999uu}, HBChPT~\cite{McGovern:2012ew}, and ChPT~\cite{Lensky:2014efa}.
+In \cref{fig:Results:alpha} and \cref{fig:Results:beta}, the vertical gray bands give the average $68\%$ CL interval on $\alpha_{E1}$ and $\beta_{M1}$ as evaluated by the Particle Data Group (PDG)~\cite{ref:PDG}.
+In the same figures, the new results are compared with some of the existing global extractions of $\alpha_{E1}$ and $\beta_{M1}$ using DRs~\cite{Pasquini:2019nnx}, HBChPT~\cite{McGovern:2012ew}, and BChPT~\cite{Lensky:2014efa}, respectively, where at least three spin polarizabilities were kept fixed.
+In \cref{fig:Results:gE1}, \cref{fig:Results:gM1}, \cref{fig:Results:gE2}, and \cref{fig:Results:gM2} our new results are compared with the last experimental extraction~\cite{A2:2019bqm}, where the two scalar polarizabilities were fixed, and three theoretical calculations within DRs~\cite{Holstein:1999uu}, HBChPT~\cite{McGovern:2012ew,Griesshammer:2016}, and ChPT~\cite{Lensky:2014efa}.
 The high quality, as well as the importance, of these new results is highlighted in all the plots.
 In fact, they provide a self-consistent extraction of the six leading-order static proton polarizabilities without any fitting approximation, and with errors that are competitive with those of all the existing evaluations, that were all performed by constraining some of the polarizabilities to reduce the uncertainty on the ones of interest.
-In particular, the new results from the A2 Collaboration on the unpolarized cross section~\cite{A2:2021rcs} were fundamental in reducing the correlations between $\alpha_{E1}-\beta_{M1}$ and $\gamma_{\pi}$, and $\alpha_{E1}-\beta_{M1}$ and $\gamma_{M1M1}$.
+In particular, the new results from the A2 Collaboration on the unpolarized cross section~\cite{A2:2021rcs} were fundamental in reducing the correlations between $\alpha_{E1}-\beta_{M1}$ and $\gamma_{\pi}$, and between $\alpha_{E1}-\beta_{M1}$ and $\gamma_{M1M1}$.